 (Exhibit 2) There is a verse in the New Testament which confirms that God’s Feasts are Prophetic.
 You will find it in Colossians chapter 2, but today’s teachers totally misinterpret the verse because they lack the knowledge regarding the Old Testament “Feasts of the Lord.”

-Colossians 2:16-17 (KJV) Let no man therefore judge you in meat, or in drink, or in respect of an holyday, or of the new moon, or of the sabbath days: Which are a shadow of things to come, but the body is of Christ.
+16 Let no man therefore judge you in meat, or in drink, or in respect of an holyday, or of the new moon, or of the sabbath days: 17 Which are a shadow of things to come; but the body is of Christ.

 So now that you know the Rapture will take place on the day our Lord appointed, which is Tishri 1 on the Hebrew calendar, and the first day of the Feast of Trumpets, how can anyone say that we cannot know the day?
 If you still aren’t convinced, there is plenty more proof where that came from in the coming chapters.
-Our Lord revealed the day 3500 years ago, so we know the DAY of the Rapture, but we can only know the exact year of these non-rehearsal Fall Feasts of the Lord by understanding and watching the prophecies in the Word of God.
+Our Lord revealed the day and month 3500 years ago, so we know the DAY and MONTH of the Rapture, but we can only know the exact year of these non-rehearsal Fall Feasts of the Lord by understanding and watching the prophecies in the Word of God and the correct interpretation of Daniel 12.
 That is the REAL reason He told us to watch.

 Our Lord Expects Us to Know the Day